Saturday, January 31, 2026

 For me personally the memory of a time is actually mostly audio.
 The de rigueur L.P. for my early years in the World Capital of Live Music was Rumours, you just couldn’t get Fleetwood Mac out of your head, even today "Rhiannon" or "Landslide" playing somewhere can still make me stop and just listen.
 Some of my memories of the old town are visual but most of those came after getting high and technically don't count because tripping is not real.
 Just call me Old School.

 Springsteen with Clarence Clemons, thank you very much, and the Beach Boys, both at the Super Drum on campus, back in the prior day, like early 80s.
 Junior Walker maybe five years before that, at Antone’s, a long long time ago in a different town.
-Later, in Africa on my pilgrimage to see the motherland, just for the record the most significant music was "Baker Street" by Gerry Rafferty.
+Later, in Africa on my pilgrimage to see the motherland, just for the record the most significant music was "Nights over Egypt" by the Jones Girls.
 The last few years?
-Also British, it’s Simply Red, "Holding Back the Years."
+It's British, Simply Red, "Holding Back the Years."
 Looking back now at whatever this is, memoir or confession, that was the “old Austin,” back in the day.
 The town just isn't the same anymore.
 Let me ask you a question, this may seem incongruous:

 You ever ride the Number 1?